SQL Notebook

 parking_history). - If NO matching record is found in the inner query (

-payment_history) → returns TRUE and keeps the row. - Use case: Finding unpaid parking sessions.
+payment_history) → it returns TRUE and the row is kept. - Use case: finding unpaid parking sessions.

-SELECT 1is used because the actual data doesn't matter, only its existence.
+SELECT 1is used because the actual data does not matter — only whether the row exists.

 Conditional Logic